-I bring to my PhD 10 years of academic-related experience from the Environmental Change Institute at The University of Oxford, where I worked as a Research Assistant with senior academics on various qualitative and quantitative research projects alongside working as an MSc Course Coordinator and Event Organiser.
+I bring to my PhD 10 years of academic-related experience from the University of Oxford, where I worked as a Research Assistant with senior academics on various qualitative and quantitative research projects, alongside administrative support for an MSc course.

 In 2013 I graduated with a Distinction MSc in Food Policy from City University, where I had become interested in food culture, food poverty and free school meal access.
 My dissertation explored the cultural aspects of secondary school dining halls as a way of understanding why free school meal pupils did not claim their free meals.
 I also contributed to a study on secondary school pupils’ food choices around schools in a London borough.

-I continued my studies in 2018, receiving a 1+3 ESRC White Rose Doctoral Training Partnership award at The University of Leeds.
-I received a Distinction MA in Social Research (Interdisciplinary) and my dissertation focussed on UK children’s experiences of summer holiday child feeding provision.
-I now continue on the ESRC PhD pathway to begin exploring low-income adolescent experiences of the school holidays.
+I continued my studies in 2018 and was awarded a 1+3 ESRC White Rose Doctoral Training Partnership award at The University of Leeds.
+I received a Distinction MA in Social Research (Interdisciplinary) with my dissertation focussed on UK children’s experiences of summer holiday child feeding provision.
+My ESRC PhD pathway continues to explore how structural stigma is attached to free school meal families and how it affects the ability of people in poverty to make active decisions within their lives.

 My wider research interests include: